I-4-7-1.Appeals Council Decision After Receipt of Court Remand

 When recommending a decision after court remand, an analyst will explain in his or her analysis of the case how the facts of the case satisfy all of the court's instructions.
 If the analyst is recommending a fully favorable decision or the claimant has agreed to a certain decision in a formal written stipulation adopted in the court remand order, the analyst will prepare a decision in final form for review by the AC.

 If the decision is favorable, either the analyst or designated staff will handle any issues relating to an appointed representative's fee agreement, including preparing an order approving or disapproving the fee agreement for the AC's review.
 For more information on reviewing fee agreements, see HALLEX I-1-2-11 and I-2-1-12.

-However, if the analyst recommends a partially favorable decision (where there is no written stipulation in the court remand order) or an unfavorable decision, the AC will provide the claimant an opportunity to comment and submit additional information before issuing its action.
+However, if the analyst recommends a partially favorable decision or an unfavorable decision (where there is no written stipulation in the court remand order), the AC will provide the claimant an opportunity to comment and submit additional information before issuing its action.
 Therefore, the analyst will prepare a notice of proposed action in final form for the AC to review.
 (For more information on interim notices, see generally HALLEX I-3-8-10).
-When an analyst recommends a partially favorable decision, the analyst will not prepare a remand order for the unfavorable portion of the period at issue, or indicate on the draft interim notice that the unfavorable portion of the case will be remanded if the court order did not specify that the case be remanded back to an ALJ for an opportunity for another hearing.
-Rather, the AC will affirm the findings of the unfavorable portion in the decision.
-After the time period for submitting comments and additional information expires, the analyst will address any additional comments or information in his or her analysis and prepare the appropriate action document with language that addresses the comments or information, if received.
+When an analyst recommends a partially favorable decision and the court order did not specify that the case be remanded back to an ALJ for an opportunity for another hearing, the analyst will not prepare a remand order for the unfavorable portion of the period at issue, or indicate on the draft interim notice that the unfavorable portion of the case will be remanded.
+Rather, if consistent with the court's remand order, the AC will affirm the findings of the unfavorable portion in the decision.
+After the time period for submitting comments and additional information expires, the analyst will address any additional comments or information in his or her analysis and prepare the appropriate action document with language that addresses the comments or information received.